HDFGroup/hdf5/doc/VFD_SWMR_Punch_List.md

 3. Design work for journaling variation.

-4.  **Vailin** Add support for opening multiple files in either VFD SWMR writer or VFD SWMR writer mode.
+4.  **Vailin, complete** Add support for opening multiple files in either VFD SWMR writer or VFD SWMR writer mode.
 See addition of the EOT queue in section 3.2.2 of the RFC, and related changes in sections 3.3 and 3.3.2.

-5. Add the pb\_expansion\_threshold field to the H5F\_vfd\_swmr\_config\_t structure, and update H5Pset\_vfd\_swmr\_config()and
+5.  **Vailin, complete**Add the pb\_expansion\_threshold field to the
+    H5F\_vfd\_swmr\_config\_t structure, and update
+    H5Pset\_vfd\_swmr\_config()and
     H5Pget\_vfd\_swmr\_config()accordingly.

-6. Implement end tick now API call.
+6.  **Vailin, in progress**Implement end tick now API call.
 See section 3.1.2 of the RFC for specifications.

-7. Implement enable / disable EOT call.
+7.  **Vailin, in progress**Implement enable / disable EOT call.
 See section 3.1.3 of the RFC for specifications.

 8. Implement option to flush raw data as part of EOT -- write